 Genes Reunited does not offer DNA testing kits.
 However, you can upload a Genealogical Data Communications (GEDCOM) file from any 3rd-party genealogy software to begin finding ancestors.
 A GEDCOM file is a file that contains information about your genealogical history.
 To generate one, you will need your raw DNA sequences from an autosomal DNA test.

-Other Features at Genes Reunited
+Genes Reunited Features

 Genes Reunited is designed to help you build your family tree, with a focus on ancestors from the UK and Ireland.